redkite-labs/redkitecms-docs/book/pages-management.rst

 The website's home page is the first page displayed when a user, that browses your website, does not require any specific page, for example http://redkite-labs.com address.

-If you want that the page you are adding or editing will become the website home page, just check this option.
+When you want to promote a page as the website main page, you must select the page you want to promote and edit it, checking on the **Home page** checkbox.

-When a page is to become the homepage of the site, you must select that page and check the **Home page** checkbox: you cannot degrade the current home page to work out that job.
+You cannot degrade the current main page, this means you cannot unchecked the **Home page** checkbox for the main page.

-The home page cannot be removed from the website, so, when you need to remove it, you must first promote another page as home.
+The home page cannot be removed from the website, so, when you need to remove it, you must first promote another page as the website homepage.

 The published option
 ~~~~~~~~~~~~~~~~~~~~
 This option is useful in a team where members work on the website at the same time, because
-it explicitly forces someone with appropriate rights, to declare the page as
+it explicitly forces someone with appropriate rights, to declare the page ready to be
-ready to be published in production.
+published in production.

 In fact a page is not published by default, so only the users which have enough privileges
 could change this option and declare a page as publishable.